Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: An LP relaxation for matroid median

-We can express the matroid median problem as an integer program and relax the integrality constraints to get a linear program.
-Throughout we use $i$ to index the caches in $\F$ and $j$ to index the clients in $\D$.
-Let $r$ denote the rank function of the matroid $M=(\F,\I)$.
+We can express the matroid median problem as an integer program and relax the integrality constraints to get a linear program (LP).
+Throughout we use $i$ to index facilities in $\F$, and $j$ to index clients in $\D$. {Let $r$ denote the rank function of the matroid $M=(\F,\I)$.}

 Variable $y_i$ indicates if facility $i$ is open, and $x_{ij}$ indicates if client $j$ is assigned to facility $i$.
-The first and second constraints say that each client must be assigned to an open facility.
-The third constraint encodes the matroid independence constraint.
+The first and third constraints say that each client must be assigned to an open facility.
+The second constraint encodes the matroid independence constraint.
 An integer solution corresponds exactly to a solution to our problem.
-We note that \eqref{primal} can be solved in polytime since one can provide an efficient separation oracle for it using, for example, a polytime algorithm for minimization of submodular functions.
+We note that \eqref{primal} can be solved in polytime since (for example) a polytime algorithm for submodular-function minimization yields an efficient separation oracle.